-This guide has been developed in order to give information regarding making scaffolding accident injury claims and what they involve.
-In the guide you will find the answers to many of the questions that you may have so that you can make an informed decision as to whether you want to proceed with your scaffolding accident claim.
+Here, you will find the answers to many of the questions that you may have so that you can make an informed decision as to whether you want to take legal proceedings.
 Information such as what you should do if you have a scaffolding accident, who is liable for your injuries, what are the common injuries sustained in a scaffolding accident and how do they influence the final settlement figure of your claim, and much more can be found within the guide.

-In order to make a successful claim for compensation for a scaffold accident, you need to be able to firstly establish who was responsible for your accident, and secondly to prove their liability.
+In order to make successful scaffolding accident claims, you need to first establish who was responsible for the accident and secondly to prove their liability.

-In the case of scaffolding accident injury claims, or any accident claims actually, the liability of the party involved in the accident is generally based on negligence.
+In the case of personal injury claims, a third-party can be held liable if they had a duty of care that they were negligent to.
 As far as legalities are concerned, negligence basically means there has been a failure to act on the duty of care in regards to health and safety legally required to be followed by all businesses, individuals and employers.

 Unfortunately, proving this liability, or negligence, can be difficult to do as very often there are numerous parties involved in the erection, use and dismantling of the scaffold and so any one of these could possibly be responsible for your injury.
 Examples of the different parties that may be involved are: